JCMexplains/writing-for-success-2023/textbook.md

 The sentence above also has a main verb, *enjoy*.

 You can fix a fragment by adding the missing subject or verb.
-In the example, the sentence was missing a verb.
-Adding *often make a mess* creates an S-V-N sentence structure.

 See whether you can identify what is missing in the following fragments.